MonicahKoina/FlavorQuest/README.md

 By addressing these technical and non-technical risks with appropriate safeguards and strategies, the Recipe Finder app aims to provide a reliable, secure, and user-friendly experience, fostering growth and user satisfaction.

-Technical Risks
-1. API Reliability and Changes
-• Potential Impact: The app relies on a third-party food API for fetching recipe data.
-If the API experiences downtime, changes in endpoints, or rate limits, it could disrupt the app’s functionality.
-* Safeguards:
-·         Implement error handling to manage API failures and provide users with appropriate messages.
-·         Use caching strategies to store frequently accessed data.
-·         Monitor API usage and set up alerts for any anomalies.
-2. Data Privacy and Security
-• Potential Impact: Handling user data, such as ingredient inputs or saved recipes, poses privacy and security risks.
-Data breaches or leaks could damage user trust and result in legal consequences.
-* Safeguards:
-·         Ensure secure communication using HTTPS.
-·         Implement proper data encryption for any stored user data.
-·         Follow best practices for authentication and authorization.
-·         Regularly update dependencies to patch security vulnerabilities.
-3. Cross-Browser Compatibility
-* Potential Impact: The app may not function correctly on all browsers, leading to a poor user experience for some users.
-* Safeguards:
-·         Test the application on multiple browsers and devices to ensure compatibility.
-Use modern, widely supported web technologies and polyfills where necessary.
-Non-Technical Risks
-1. User Adoption and Engagement
-• Potential Impact: If the app does not attract enough users or fails to engage them, it could lead to low usage and eventual abandonment.
-*Strategies:
-·         Conduct market research to understand user needs and preferences.
-·         Implement user feedback mechanisms to continuously improve the app.
-·         Use marketing strategies such as social media promotion, SEO, and partnerships to increase visibility.
-2. Legal and Compliance Issues
-•Potential Impact: Non-compliance with data protection regulations (e.g., GDPR, CCPA) could result in legal penalties and damage to reputation.
-*Strategies:
-·         Ensure compliance with relevant data protection laws by implementing necessary policies and practices.
-·         Regularly review and update the app’s privacy policy.
-·         Seek legal advice to stay informed about regulatory changes.
-3. User Trust and Satisfaction
-•Potential Impact: Negative user experiences or data privacy concerns could erode trust and satisfaction, leading to negative reviews and loss of users.
-*Strategies:
-·         Prioritize user-centric design and development.
-·         Provide transparent communication about data usage and privacy.
-Implement robust customer support to address user issues promptly.
-By addressing these technical and non-technical risks with appropriate safeguards and strategies, the Recipe Finder app aims to provide a reliable, secure, and user-friendly experience, fostering growth and user satisfaction.
 INFRASTRUCTURE.
 Branching and Merging Strategy
 GitHub Flow